Closing the linked page will return you to this Website.

 View a 4 page brochure of Environmental weeds of Adelaide and the Mount Lofty Ranges, published by the Department for Environment and Water.

 On this page we show the results of work done by Volunteers, before and after the removal of unwanted weeds.
-To help with the management of this large park it has been divided up into Vegetation Management Units (VMU).
-VMU locations can be seen in this Map.
+To help with the management of this large Park, a 3 Year Belair National Park Bushcare Plan has been prepared by the Friends of Belair National Park.
+Integral to its management the Park has been divided up into Vegetation Management Units (VMU).
+VMU locations can be seen in this VMU Map.

 This year we have decided to do morning teas on a predictable regular basis instead of ad hoc close to birthdays as they occur.
 We will now have morning tea at the Green Shed once a month, following the last working bee of each month.
 This will fall either on a Tuesday or a Friday, giving an occasion for all to attend even if they only come once a week or infrequently as their situation allows.
 We welcome you to come to morning tea for a little bit of socializing, even if you haven’t been to bushcare that day.
 Included too are those of you who work in Adopt-a-Blocks.
 Come along on any of the following dates, 10.30 am, at the Green Shed, share a cuppa and a chat with all of us caring for the native bush in Belair National Park